api3-ecosystem/api3-aave-ui/README.md

 ## Setup

 The repository uses `deployment-configs.json` to load market configs.
-By default it uses predefined default configs, and generated configs if started from [Aave Protocol V2 Fork](https://github.com/api3-ecosystem/aave-protocol-v2-fork).
+By default it uses default configs, and it uses defined configs if started from [Aave Protocol V2 Fork](https://github.com/api3-ecosystem/aave-protocol-v2-fork).

 ### Spinning up the frontend locally with defaults